Advisory Council

 How to Join the Advisory Council

-The Advisory Council fo the School of Architecture invites our alumni, industry professionals and friends of the school to consider joining the Advisory Council.
-The membership process begins with an invitation to one of the Advisory Council's meetings so that potential members can see and hear the work on the Advisory Council in the School.
-For those interested in joining the Advisory Council please contact the Director of the School of Architecture at architect@montana.edu
+The Advisory Council for the School of Architecture invites our alumni, industry professionals and friends of the school to consider joining the Advisory Council.
+The membership process begins with an invitation to one of the Advisory Council's meetings to see the Advisory Council in action.
+For those interested in joining the Advisory Council, contact the Director of the School of Architecture at architect@montana.edu.

 Advisory Council Members